 A cowboy hat has a high crown and a wide, upturned brim on either side.
 Cowboy hats are unisex, but bright colors with decorative hatbands, bows and ribbons are typically more popular among females.
 The front brim of a lady’s cowboy hat is narrower than the back, and they are made of leather, straw, and felt.

-How to Wear a Women's Fedora Hat
+Women's Fedora Hat

 The fedora is an incredibly versatile lady’s hat style.
 You can wear one over unwashed hair with jeans to the farmer’s market.
 Alternatively, you can wear it with a pinstripe pantsuit on date night, or walking the red carpet into a benefit or ball.
 Here are the different factors to consider when styling a fedora.